-- You can't claim the cost to buy, hire, repair or clean conventional clothing you wear for work, even if your employer requires you to wear it and you only wear these items of clothing at work.
-'Conventional clothing' is everyday clothing worn by people - for example, jeans, drill shirts and plain pants. - You can claim the cost to buy, hire, repair or clean clothing if it is: - protective clothing that has protective features or functions which you wear to protect you from specific risks of injury or illness at work.
-For example, steel-capped boots or fire-resistant clothing - a compulsory uniform clothing you are explicitly required to wear by a workplace

-- agreement or policy, which is strictly and consistently enforced, and is sufficiently distinctive to your organisation - non-compulsory uniforms that are registered with AusIndustry (check with your employer if you're not sure). - You can't claim a deduction if your employer pays for or reimburses you for these expenses.
+- Sou can't claim the cost to buy, hire, repair or clean conventional clothing you wear for work, even if your employer requires you to wear it and you only wear these items of clothing at work.
+'Conventional clothing' is everyday clothing worn by people for example, jeans or sneakers. - You can claim the cost to buy, hire, repair or clean clothing if it is: - protective items which have protective features and functions which you wear to protect you from specific risks of injury or illness at work.
+For example, steel-capped boots, gloves or fire-resistant clothing - a compulsory uniform clothing which you are explicitly required to wear by a workplace agreement or policy, which is strictly and consistently enforced, and is sufficiently distinctive to your organisation.
+For example, your firefighting uniform. - You can't claim a deduction if your employer pays for or reimburses you for these expenses.